What Is a 360 Review in the Workplace?

 Coworkers who participate in the 360 reviews usually include the employee's manager, several peer staff members, reporting staff members, and functional managers from the organization with whom the employee works regularly.

-The 360 review differs from an employee appraisal which traditionally provides the employee with the opinion of his or her performance as viewed by their manager.
+The 360 review differs from an employee performance appraisal which traditionally provides the employee with the opinion of his or her performance as viewed by their manager.
 These employee appraisals tend to focus on the progress the employee achieved on job goals.
 The 360 review tends to focus more on how the employee affected the work of other employees then on whether the work was accomplished.

 In contrast, the 360 review focuses more directly on the skills and contributions that an employee makes.
 The goal of the feedback is to provide a balanced view to an employee of how others view his or her work contribution and performance, in areas such as leadership, teamwork, interpersonal communication and interaction, management, contribution, work habits, accountability, vision, and more, depending on the employee's job.